The Fiction and Tyranny

 The accumulation of all powers, legislative, executive, and judiciary, in the same hands, whether of one, a few, or many, and whether hereditary, self-appointed, or elective, may justly be pronounced the very definition of tyranny.

 Jefferson and Madison thus agree that combining the three powers of government is the last thing that we would want to see happen, even in elected hands.
 It will always produce despotism and tyranny.
 We might think, however, that Jefferson and Madison might represent no more than some party sentiment.
 They brought to an end Federalist rule, so perhaps the true spirit of the country was lost after Washington and Adams.
 This would be a mistake.
-In his own Farewell Address in 1796, George Washington said [my emphasis]:
+In his own Farewell Address in 1796, George Washington said:

 It is important, likewise, that the habits of thinking in a free Country should inspire caution in those entrusted with its administration, to confine themselves within their respective Constitutional spheres; avoiding in the exercise of the Powers of one department to encroach upon another.
 The spirit of encroachment tends to consolidate the powers of all the departments in one, and thus to create whatever the form of government, a real despotism.
-A just estimate of the love of power, and proneness to abuse it, which predominates in the human heart is sufficient to satisfy us of the truth of this proposition.
+A just estimate of the love of power, and proneness to abuse it, which predominates in the human heart is sufficient to satisfy us of the truth of this proposition. [boldface added]

 Despite all the cautions of the Founders, this consolidation is precisely what has happened, and not even in elected hands.
 It is now quite common, embodied especially in the form of administrative agencies, particularly those of the federal government, like the IRS, the FCC, the FDA, OSHA, the USDA, the EEOC, the EPA, the Federal Trade Commission (FTC), and countless others.